mieubrisse/gecko/vms/wasmvm/README.md

 See [here](https://github.com/ava-labs/gecko-internal/blob/wasm/vms/wasmvm/contracts/rust_bag/src/lib.rs) for a Rust implementation of a smart contract.

+(Please note that I've never used Rust before so the code quality is far from perfect.)

 In this smart contract there are 2 entities: bags and owners.

-A bag has a handful of properties, such as price.
+A bag has a handful of properties, such as price and condition.
 Each bag has an owner, and each owner has 0 or more bags.

 The smart contract allows for the creation of owners and bags, the transfer of bags between owners, and the update of bag prices.